upleveled/system-setup/windows.md

       Terminal: xterm-256color
     ```

-    Check line 2 and 3 of output on your screen carefully against the output above.
+    Check line 2 and 3 of the output on your screen carefully against the output above.
 If your output isn't exactly the same, return to the previous step and re-check if everything was completed fully.

 17. Now we will configure Hyper.<br><br>
     Open Hyper and then select Edit -> Preferences, which will open a text file in an editor:<br><br>